Where are London property prices heading now?

 - Demand for housing is set to grow with the population

 Taking this last point in particular, the Greater London Authority conducts regular population analysis.
 Today the population of London is around 8.75 million.
-This is forecast to grow to 10.8 million in 2041.
+This is forecast to.
 These new inhabitants will all need housing.
 Demand for housing in London is already outstripping supply, but looks likely to grow even faster in the next two decades.

 Property investment demand v. organic demand in London